Clinical Health Psychology

 - Dr. Amy Sato - The role of stress and family influences in the etiology, maintenance, and treatment of pediatric health conditions (e.g., obesity).

-- Dr. Beth Wildman (Child Clinical) studies the identification and management of pediatric psychosocial problems in primary care.
+- Dr. Beth Wildman (Child Clinical) studies the identification and management of pediatric psychosocial problems in primary care; adherence to medical regimens.

 Recent Clinical Health Ph.D.’s

 Our clinical health program has been particularly successful in placing our graduates in professorships and postdoctoral training programs.
 Here’s what some of our recent grads are doing now.